May 08, 2017

 This feature is available for our Google Cloud customers and can be found in the backups section of each site.
 Read more about how to restore a backup to staging.

-Today we’re rolling out a new feature for our Google Cloud customers which will allow you to deep-dive into your website stats by adding your own New Relic API key.
+Today we’re rolling out a new feature for our Google Cloud customers which will allow you to deep-dive into your website stats by adding your own New Relic license key.

 New Relic is a monitoring tool that gives you detailed performance breakdowns on a granular level.
 We use it internally to keep tabs on all websites on our network and react speedily to any issues before they cause problems.